RaccoonGG/FlaskyIPTV_Player/README.md

   3. **IMDb title search** — fallback only when no ID is available; performs a title-name search on IMDb
 - Direct ID lookups are instant and always land on the correct page; the title-search fallback is used only as a last resort

+### Stream Probing (`probe_addon.py`)

+Automatic codec detection and pre-play URL resolution run before every stream is handed to the player.

+- **Codec detection** — inspects each stream before playback to identify video codec (H.264 / H.265 / HEVC) and audio codec (AAC, AC3, EAC3, MP3, etc.) without buffering the full stream
+- **Automatic HEVC routing** — if the stream is detected as HEVC/H.265, it is automatically routed through the ffmpeg HLS proxy so any browser can play it without native HEVC support
+- **AC3 / EAC3 audio routing** — streams with Dolby AC3 or EAC3 audio (which browsers cannot decode natively) are similarly routed through the proxy for transcoding to AAC
+- **Pre-play URL resolution** — resolves `ffrt://` and `ffmpeg://` Stalker pseudo-URLs to real stream addresses before playback; also handles Xtream single-use token URLs that must be freshly resolved on each play
+- **MPEG-TS byte-scan fallback** — when ffprobe is unavailable, a lightweight pure-Python PMT parser reads the first ~1880 bytes of the stream to detect HEVC and bad audio without spawning any subprocess
+- **Two-pass ffprobe strategy** — first pass uses a short analysis window (2 s / 500 KB) for fast detection; if that returns no streams (common for HLS sources), a second pass with full HLS protocol whitelist retries automatically

+**Requires:** `probe_addon.py` in the same directory. `ffprobe` (bundled with ffmpeg) is strongly recommended for accurate detection; the pure-Python fallback covers the most common cases when ffprobe is absent.

 ### External Player
 - Send any stream to an external player instead of the built-in one
 - **Desktop:** set path to any player executable (VLC, MPV, MPC-HC, etc.)